kts-desilva/FlexStat/README.md

   BiocManager::install('EnhancedVolcano')
 ```

-# How to run the app locally
+# How to run the app
 ```
 runApp()
 ```